MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_GMCImportIntro.md

       - **Turkish:** Turkey

   > [!NOTE]
-  > For the Norwegian market, we only support the Bokmål dialect (nb-NO), not Nynorsk (no-NO).
+  > For the Norwegian market, we only support the BokmÃ¥l dialect (nb-NO), not Nynorsk (no-NO).

   - Import offers will expire after 30 days.
 Your offers need to be imported at least every 30 days to stay up-to-date in the system.